 Support Beyond This Page: If you are seeking 1:1 support on funding discovery, please reach out to your regional Community Outreach Associate using EPN’s technical assistance request form.

 - The Burroughs Wellcome Fund’s Climate Change and Human Health Seed Grants award $2,500-$50,000 to non-profit organizations or degree-granting institutions in the United States or Canada.
-This opportunity is open and rolling until July 23, 2026 (with next review on April 23, 2026).
+This opportunity is open and rolling until July 23, 2026.

 - The Indigenous Power & Light Fund supports Tribal leaders in development of reliable, affordable, and sovereign energy by providing rapid-response grants and loans, with a streamlined process designed to deliver timely support, strengthen Tribal control, and position your Nation for long-term energy sovereignty and resilience.
 To learn more or request an application, please contact funds@tribalcleanenergy.org.